B2hu/SVM_diabetes/README.md

 # SVM_diabetes
-a simple repo containing a source code and a dataset for women's daibetes detection using Support vector machine.
+a simple repo containing a source code and a dataset for women's diabetes detection using Support vector machines.